Living the Year of the Eucharist in the school of the

 The Year of the Rosary and the Year of the Eucharist

-Together with the proclamation of the year of the Rosary, the Holy Father gave us an apostolic letter on the Rosary, and incorporated the Mysteries of Light, to make this privileged form of contemplation an even more complete "compendium of the Gospel.”
-Mysteries of Light, because they reveal the brilliance of the salvific presence of the Word Incarnate among us.
-How could the Mysteries of Light not culminate in the Holy Eucharist?
-In the midst of the Year of the Rosary, JPII issued his 14th encyclical letter ‘Ecclesia de Eucharistia’ – ‘The Church Lives of the Eucharist,’ with the intention of shedding light on the mystery of the Eucharist in its inseparable and vital relation to the Church.
-Above all, the Holy Father suggested once again the need for a Eucharistic spirituality and pointed to Mary, “woman of the Eucharist,” as its model (EE. n.8).
+Together with the proclamation of the year of the Rosary, John Paul II gave us an apostolic letter on the Rosary, incorporating the Mysteries of Light to make this privileged form of contemplation an even more complete “compendium of the Gospel” (RVM, 19).
+They are called the Mysteries of Light because they reveal the brilliance of the salvific presence of the Word Incarnate among us.
+How could the Mysteries of Light not but culminate with the Institution of the Most Holy Eucharist?
+In the midst of the Year of the Rosary, John Paul II issued his fourteenth encyclical letter entitled, Ecclesia de Eucharistia or The Church Lives from the Eucharist.
+He wrote this with the intention of shedding light on the mystery of the Eucharist and its inseparable and vital relation to the Church.
+Above all, the Holy Father suggested once again the need for a Eucharistic spirituality, pointing to Mary, the “woman of the Eucharist,” as its model (Ecclesia de Eucharistia, EE, 53).

-In June of 2004, on the feast of the Body and Blood of Christ, during the year of the 150th anniversary of the Dogma of the Immaculate Conception, the Holy Father announced that in October a Year of the Eucharist would begin for the whole Church.
-And on October 7th, the feast of Our Lady of the Rosary, he gave us an apostolic letter for this Eucharistic year, called: ‘Mame Nobiscum Domine’ – ‘Stay with us, Lord,’ in which he exhorted us to “rediscover the mystery of love of the real presence of Jesus in the Eucharist.”
-This is like the saints, “who many times shed tears of profound emotion in the presence of this great mystery, or experienced hours of inexpressible “spousal” joy before the sacrament of the altar!”, but in a very special way, again directed us to the Blessed Virgin Mary, whose whole life pondered and contemplated the meaning and mystery of the Eucharist.
-The Holy Father concluded with the words: “The Church, which looks to Mary as a model, is also called to imitate her, in her relationship with this most holy mystery” (MND, 31).
+On the feast of the Body and Blood of Christ (Corpus Christi), in June 2004 during the 150th anniversary of the Dogma of the Immaculate Conception, the Holy Father announced that a Year of the Eucharist would begin that October for the whole Church.
+On October 7th, the feast of Our Lady of the Rosary, he gave us an apostolic letter for this Eucharistic year entitled, Mane Nobiscum Domine, translated, Stay with us, Lord.
+Here, he exhorted us to rediscover the mystery of love of the Real Presence of Jesus in the Eucharist (Mane Nobiscum Domine, MND,16).
+This is like the saints, who “many times shed tears of profound emotion in the presence of this great mystery, or experienced hours of inexpressible ‘spousal’ joy before the sacrament of the altar” (MND, 31).
+However, in a very special way, he again directed us to the Blessed Virgin Mary, who spent Her whole life pondering and contemplating the meaning and mystery of the Eucharist.
+The Holy Father concluded his apostolic letter with these words: “the Church, which looks to Mary as a model, is also called to imitate her, in her relationship with this most holy mystery” (MND, 31).

-It seems to me that our Holy Father has lifted high with these two years, just as the dream of St. John Bosco described, two pillars of strength and nourishment for us at the beginning of the Third Millennium, when the Holy Spirit has called the Church to “go out into the deep” of a very rough sea, our world.
-“A new millennium is opening before the Church like a vast ocean upon which we shall venture, relying on the help of Christ, daily nourished by the Eucharist and accompanied on this journey by the Blessed Virgin Mary.
-Then, let us go forward in hope!”
-(NMI, 58).
+It seems to me that, with these two years, our Holy Father has lifted high – just as the dream of St. John Bosco described – two pillars of strength and nourishment for us at the beginning of the Third Millennium: Mary and the Eucharist.
+The Holy Spirit has called the Church to “go out into the deep” of a very rough sea: our world.
+The Holy Father told us, “Let us go forward in hope!
+A new millennium is opening before the Church like a vast ocean upon which we shall venture, relying on the help of Christ” (Novo Millennio Ineunte, NMI, 58).
+He goes on to say that we are daily nourished by the Eucharist and accompanied on this journey by the Blessed Virgin Mary.

-John Paul II has pointed out to us the key to the “springtime of the Church and to the renewal of our spiritual life,” in what he has called “a Eucharistic culture” (MND, 26).
-In other words, it is to have: the contemplation of the Eucharistic Lord as the center of the life of the Church and of our lives; to live a Eucharistic centered life; and to learn to do this in the School of Mary, allowing ourselves to be formed, molded and guided in this intimate relationship with the Eucharist, by the Heart that is most closely united to Jesus.
-“I wished to put the Church under the sign of the contemplation of Christ at the school of Mary.
-Consequently, I cannot let this moment pass without halting before the ‘Eucharistic face’ of Christ and pointing out to the Church, with new force, the centrality of the Eucharist” (EE,7).
-The Holy Father is, in a few words, calling us to live for Jesus just as the Blessed Mother lived.
-To learn in the school of her Heart to contemplate with love the mysteries of the Eucharistic Heart of Christ.
-St. Gemma Galgani used to say: “There is a heavenly school where one learns to love Jesus in the Eucharist; the school is the cenacle of the Heart of Mary, the subject: the Eucharist and the teacher, Mary.”
+John Paul II has pointed out to us the key to the springtime of the Church and to the renewal of our spiritual life, through what he has called “a Eucharistic culture” (MND, 26).
+In other words, we should contemplate the Eucharistic Lord as the center of the life of the Church and of our lives, leading a Eucharistic centered life.
+We should learn to do this in the School of Mary, allowing ourselves to be formed, molded and guided in this intimate relationship with the Eucharist by the Heart that is most closely united to Him.
+He told us that he wished to put the Church under the sign of the “contemplation of Christ at the school of Mary.
+Consequently, I cannot let this Holy Thursday 2003 pass without halting before the ‘Eucharistic face’ of Christ and pointing out with new force to the Church the centrality of the Eucharist” (EE, 7).
+The Holy Father is, in a few words, calling us to live for Jesus just as the Blessed Mother did.
+He is calling us to learn in the school of Her Heart in order to contemplate with love the mysteries of the Eucharistic Heart of Christ.
+St. Gemma Galgani used to say, “There is a heavenly school where one learns to love Jesus in the Eucharist; the school is the cenacle of the Heart of Mary; the subject, the Eucharist; and the teacher, Mary.”

 In the School of the Heart of Mary

-To enter in the School of Mary is “to put ourselves in living communion with Jesus through the heart of his Mother” (RVM, 2).
+To enter in the School of Mary is “to put ourselves in living communion with Jesus . . . through the heart of his Mother” (John Paul II, RVM, 2).
 The Heart of Mary is the greatest school to learn about the mysteries of Christ.
-Who better than her can teach us about Jesus?
-St. Luke tells us repeatedly that the Virgin Mary kept all things in her heart and even says that she did it carefully.
+Who better than Her can teach us about Jesus?
+St. Luke tells us repeatedly that the Virgin Mary kept all things in Her heart, even saying that She did it carefully.
 She pondered lovingly and carefully all things about Christ.
-The Blessed Mother is not only a careful guardian and custodian of the body of her Son, but also of His words, His life and mysteries.
-As the Second Vatican Council teaches in Lumen Gentium 65: “Mary unites and mirrors in her own person the chief teachings of the faith…”
+The Blessed Mother is not only a careful guardian and custodian of the Body of Her Son, but also of His words, His life and mysteries.
+As the Second Vatican Council teaches, Mary unites and re-echoes in Her own person the chief teachings of the faith (Lumen Gentium, 65).

 The Immaculate Heart is the school of love for Christ.
-It is a school not only meant to feed our intellect but most of all, to teach us to contemplate with our hearts, to ponder with love, to reflect carefully and to be formed and transformed in living images of the Heart of Jesus.
+It is a school not only meant to feed our intellects but most of all, it is meant to teach us to contemplate with our hearts, to ponder with love, and to reflect upon carefully the Heart of Jesus, so that we can be formed and transformed into living images this Heart.
 How blessed we are to have such a teacher and model!
 St. John Bosco was given his first prophetic dream when he was nine years old.
-He tells us that Jesus appeared to him in his dream and told him: “I will give you a teacher under whose guidance you will learn and without whose help all knowledge becomes foolishness.
-And the Virgin Mary appeared and took him by the hand.”
-From that moment on, St. John Bosco had the Blessed Mother as his teacher, allowing her to guide him into the mysteries and designs of the will of God.
+He tells us that Jesus appeared to him in his dream and told him that He {Jesus} would give him the wisest of teachers who would teach him true knowledge.
+After this, the Virgin Mary appeared and took him by the hand (F.A.
+Forbes, St. John Bosco, ch.1).
+From that moment on, St. John Bosco had the Blessed Mother as his teacher, and he allowed Her to guide him into the mysteries and designs of the will of God.

-When we place ourselves in Mary’s Heart, we are intimately united to the Heart of her Son.
-In the words of Saint Louis de Montfort, “She is the easiest, shortest, most perfect and secure way of attaining union with Jesus.”
-To Jesus through Mary, was his motto.
-In her heart we learn to contemplate the mystery of love of the Eucharistic Heart of Jesus.
-“The Christian people sit at the school of Mary, and are led to contemplate the beauty of the face of Christ and experience the depths of His love” (RVM, n.1).
+When we place ourselves in Mary’s Heart, we are intimately united to the Heart of Her Son.
+In the words of Saint Louis de Montfort, the Blessed Mother “is the safest, easiest, shortest, and most perfect way of approaching Jesus” (True Devotion to Mary, ch.1, no. 55).
+He goes on to say that She is the best way of attaining union with Jesus (ibid).
+“To Jesus through Mary” was his motto.
+In Her Heart we learn to contemplate the mystery of love of the Eucharistic Heart of Jesus.
+John Paul II told us that “ . . . the Christian people sit at the school of Mary, and is led to contemplate the beauty on the face of Christ and experience the depths of his love” (RVM, 1).

 The Blessed Mother teaches us the art of love which is contemplation.
 To contemplate is to look with the heart, to look with love.
 We can only understand the mysteries of love of the Heart of Christ, if we contemplate them with love in our hearts.
 Only the love of Christ can be the true desire of our contemplation, and only if we contemplate with love can we discover the greatness of His love.
-This is the reason why we need to contemplate with the Heart of Mary, to read, understand and penetrate the mysteries of Jesus with the love of her heart.
+This is the reason why we need to contemplate with the Heart of Mary: to read, understand and penetrate the mysteries of Jesus with the love of Her Heart.
 She is our model and our teacher of contemplation, of looking upon the Heart that has loved us to the extreme of being pierced, broken and given on the Cross and in the Eucharist.

 Model of Contemplation